akaliutau/spark-recipes/docs/README.md

 *  [List of extensions to Spark](https://spark-packages.org/)
 *  Direct connection to a data source from Spark offers these benefits:
-(1) temporary files are not needed, (2) data quality/cleansing scripts can be written directly in Spark, and there is no need for JSON/CSV conversion.
+(1) temporary files are not needed, (2) data quality/cleansing scripts can be written directly in Spark, and consequently there is no need for JSON/CSV conversion.
 *  EXIF is an extension to JPEG (and other graphic formats) to store metadata about the image.
 *  A JavaBean is a small class that contains properties and accessor methods.
 *  When you develop a new data source, the ingestion code remains similar to generic data sources you've used with files or databases.